Search For California Inmates.

 Save Time… Use the Name Search Above.

-Locate Inmates in California and Search CDCR Inmates.
+Search Inmates in California / CDCR Inmate Locator.

 Searching for an individual inmate in California is a fast and straightforward process due to the excess of totally free data available online.
 Researching the databases will ordinarily show only the names of individuals presently in custody.
 However, many states do offer accessibility to previous records.
 This information will enable you to check if someone has formerly been put behind bars and then discharged.
 A successful inmate search will necessitate you to have a couple of pieces of general information.
 For instance, you will need to know the correctional center’s title or the state in which the individual is imprisoned.
 In case a search of California state inmate files does not reveal any details, that might be because that individual is imprisoned in a Federal prison.
 He or she might likewise be located in an institution that does not make its information available in the data source.